Tailwind CSS

 Tailwind CSS is an open-source CSS framework.
 Unlike other frameworks, like Bootstrap, it does not provide a series of predefined classes for elements such as buttons or tables.
 Instead, it creates a list of "utility" CSS classes that can be used to style each element by mixing and matching.

 For example, in other traditional systems, there would be a class message-warning that would apply a yellow background color and bold text.
 To achieve this result in Tailwind, one would have to apply a set of classes created by the library: bg-yellow-300 and font-bold.

-As of 20 October 2025, Tailwind CSS has over 90,700 stars on GitHub.
+As of 23 June 2026, Tailwind CSS has over 95,700 stars on GitHub.

 Features

-Due to the difference in basic concepts in relation to other traditional CSS frameworks such as Bootstrap, it is important to know the philosophy from which Tailwind was created, as well as its basic usage.

 Utility classes

 The utility-first concept refers to the main differentiating feature of Tailwind.
 Instead of creating classes around components (button, panel, menu, textbox ...), classes are built around a specific style element (yellow color, bold font, very large text, center element...).
-Each of these classes is called utility classes.
+Each of these classes is called a utility class.

-There are many utility classes in Tailwind CSS that enable to control a large number of CSS properties like colors, border, display type (display), font size and font, layout, shadow...
+There are many utility classes in Tailwind CSS that enable control over a large number of CSS properties, such as color, borders, display type (display), font, font size, layout, and shadow.